ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 ***How can I practice API first development?***
 * Understand that the API is the interface for your application.
 It is the intersection where multiple services join hands to couple there functionality.
-* First design your API.
+* First step is to design your API.
 The implementation comes next.
 This will allow teams to develop their applications separately because they both know and understand how communication between the services will happen.
 The contract between services is set.